Nicolás Bravo: First Mexican Empire

-As Iturbide became more autocratic, and Santa Anna proclaimed the Plan of Vera Cruz, against him in 1823, Bravo once again decided to fight against the government.
-He left Mexico City on January 5, 1823, being joined by Vicente Guerrero, and they planned to raise a revolution in the south of the country, carrying with them a copy of the Plan of Vera Cruz which had been sent to them by Santa Anna.
+As Iturbide became more autocratic, and Santa Anna proclaimed the Plan of Veracruz, against him in 1823, Bravo once again decided to fight against the government.
+He left Mexico City on 5 January 1823, being joined by Vicente Guerrero, and they planned to raise a revolution in the south of the country, carrying with them a copy of the Plan of Vera Cruz which had been sent to them by Santa Anna.
 He received money for his campaign from María Petra Teruel de Velasco, wife of Antonio Velasco a passionate supporter of the movement, and who had to pawn some jewels in order to gather all the required funds.
 Iturbide was alerted of Bravo and Guerrero's whereabouts through the mayor of Mexicaltzingo, and promptly set a lieutenant colonel after them, but Bravo was able to evade capture by simply bribing him.

-Brigadier Armijo, commander of the South, however now went after them and a skirmish ensued in the vicinity of Almolonga, where they were then defeated.
+Brigadier José Gabriel de Armijo, commander of the South, however now went after them and a skirmish ensued in the vicinity of Almolonga, where they were then defeated.
 Guerrero was shot through the lungs and his men fled the scene in panic, in spite of Bravo's efforts to stop them, believing Guerrero to be dead.

-Bravo fled to the Santa Rosa ranch, and from here he sought to reorganize at the Mixteca region where he intended to join at Huajuapam with Antonio Leon.
+Bravo fled to the Santa Rosa ranch, and from here he sought to reorganize at the Mixteca region where he intended to join up at Huajuapam with Antonio Leon.
 He fortified himself at a place called the Junta de los Rios.
-From there he headed towards Oaxaca after the after the pronouncement of Leon at Huajuapam.
-He set up a governing junta when he learned of the Plan of Casa Mata with which he did not appear to agree with agree with.
-With the troops that he was able to gather at Oaxaca, he headed out and entered the capital with the liberating army.
-Iturbide restored congress and offered his abdication.
-When congress decreed that Iturbide be moved to Tulancingo, he chose that Bravo escort him, asking him to take care of himself and his family, although it later seemed Iturbide lost his trust in Bravo as he asked his guards to keep a watch over him.
+From there he headed towards Oaxaca.
+Bravo was in the process of arranging a governing junta when he learned of the Plan of Casa Mata.
+With the troops that he was able to gather at Oaxaca, he headed out and entered the capital with the rest of the insurgent army.
+Emperor Iturbide restored congress and offered his abdication.
+When congress decreed that Iturbide be moved to Tulancingo, the former emperor chose that Bravo escort him and his family, although it later seemed Iturbide lost his trust in Bravo as he asked his guards to keep a watch over him.

 First Republic

 After Iturbide was deposed, Bravo was made a member of the Supreme Executive Power, the triumvirate now serving as the executive.
-During this period he continued to pacify the country and carried out a victorious campaign in Jalisco against the Iturbidist General Quintanar.
+During this period he continued to pacify the country and carried out a victorious campaign in Jalisco against the Iturbidist General Luis de Quintanar.